-If you are moving with more than one appliance and using a single ACUPWR transformer with all of them, you need to calculate the total running (continuous) wattage for those items assuming they might be operating.
-[Note that if you will be using a global surge protector, it should be the ACUPWR AS6WWK model; using another manufacturer's GSP will void our warranty.]
+If you are moving with more than one appliance and using a single ACUPWR transformer for all of them, you need to calculate the total running (continuous) wattage of those items.
+Keep in mind that if you plan to use a global surge protector (GSP), it should be the ACUPWR AS6WWK model.
+Using another manufacturer's GSP will void the ACUPWR warranty.

 Another great resource is the website wattdoesituse.com, which allows users to enter a product specifically by manufacturer and model number.

-Here are some tips for using these charts.
+Here are some tips for using these charts:

-Other companies state that the voltage transformers maximum power should be equal or greater than the power rating of your appliance multiplied by 2.
-For example, if you have an appliance rated at 100 watts, you should pick a transformer with a maximum power of 150 watts or greater.
-ACUPWR transformers are safe for continuous use at 120% of the stated wattage so you do not need to buy a higher wattage than what you need.
+Other companies state that the voltage transformer’s maximum power should be equal to or greater than the power rating of your appliance multiplied by two.
+By that logic, an appliance rated at 100 watts would require a transformer with a maximum power of 150 watts or greater.
+When you choose an ACUPWR power converter, you don’t have to play that game.
+Our transformers are safe for continuous use at 120% of the stated wattage, so you don’t have to buy a higher wattage than what you need.

-- Step Down models for using 110-120-volt appliances in 220-240-volt countries
+- Step-down transformers for using 110-120-volt appliances in 220-240-volt countries

-- Step Up models for using 220-240-volt appliances in 110-120-volt countries
+- Step-up transformers for using 220-240-volt appliances in 110-120-volt countries

-- Step Up/Step Down models for using 110-120-volt appliances in 220-240-volt countries and vice-versa
+- Step-up/step-down power converters for using 110-120-volt appliances in 220-240-volt countries and vice-versa

-- Refrigerator/Freezer/Cooling Appliance models for using 110-120-volt/60 Hz cooling appliances in 220-240-volt/50 Hz countries, and vice-versa
+- Specialized models for using 110-120-volt/60 Hz refrigerators, freezers, and other cooling appliances in 220-240-volt/50 Hz countries, and vice-versa

-- Japan to USA/Canada, et al. Step Down models for using 100-volt appliances in 110-120-volt countries
+- Step-down transformers for using 100-volt appliances in 110-120-volt countries

-- Mexico/Brazil, et al to USA/Canada, et al. Step Up models for using 127-130-volt appliances in 110-120-volt countries
+- Step-up transformers for using 127-130-volt appliances in 110-120-volt countries

-- USA/Canada, et al. to Mexico/Brazil, et al. Step Down models for using 110-120-volt appliances in 127-130-volt countries
+- Step-down transformers for using 110-120-volt appliances in 127-130-volt countries